Donald Trump judicial appointment controversies

-Donald Trump, President of the United States from 2017 to 2021, entered office with a significant number of judicial vacancies, including a Supreme Court vacancy due to the death of Antonin Scalia in February 2016.
+Donald Trump, the 45th president of the United States from 2017 to 2021, entered office with a significant number of judicial vacancies, including a Supreme Court vacancy due to the death of Antonin Scalia in February 2016.
 During the first eight months of his presidency, he nominated approximately 50 judges, a significantly higher number than any other recent president had made by that point in his presidency.
 By June 24, 2020, 200 of his Article III nominees had been confirmed by the United States Senate.
 According to multiple media outlets, Trump significantly impacted the composition of the Supreme Court and lower courts during his tenure.

 As of 3 February 2020, the American Bar Association (ABA) had rated 220 of Trump's nominees.
-Of these nominees, 150 were rated "well-qualified," 61 were rated "qualified," and 9 were rated "not qualified."
-Seven of the nine individuals rated as "not qualified" have been confirmed by the Senate.
+Of these nominees, 187 were rated "well-qualified," 67 were rated "qualified," and 10 were rated "not qualified."
+Seven of the nine individuals rated as "not qualified" were confirmed by the Senate.

 According to Vox's Ian Millhiser, "There’s no completely objective way to measure legal ability, but a common metric used by legal employers to identify the most gifted lawyers is whether those lawyers secured a federal clerkship, including the most prestigious clerkships at the Supreme Court.
 Approximately 40 percent of Trump’s appellate nominees clerked for a Supreme Court justice, and about 80 percent clerked on a federal court of appeals.
 That compares to less than a quarter of Obama’s nominees who clerked on the Supreme Court, and less than half with a federal appellate clerkship.
 In other words, based solely on objective legal credentials, the average Trump appointee has a far more impressive résumé than any past president’s nominees."
-As of July 2020, the judges appointed by Trump are "85% white and 76% male; less than 5% are African-American,” as a result of which the federal judiciary has become "less diverse" compared to previous administrations, according to an analysis by The Conversation.
+As of July 2020, the judges appointed by Trump are "85% white and 76% male; less than 5% are African-American," as a result of which the federal judiciary has become "less diverse" compared to previous administrations, according to an analysis by The Conversation.

 List of unsuccessful federal judicial nominations

 Trump made 46 nominations for federal judgeships that were not confirmed by the Senate.
 Of these, 6 were withdrawn by President Trump, 32 expired at an adjournment of the Senate, and 8 were withdrawn by President Joe Biden after he took office.
-As of September 8, 2022, 4 of Trump's unsuccessful nominees had been nominated to a federal judgeship, and all 4 had been confirmed.